“I’m fighting crime with my twat.”

 And that’s about it.

 The book opens with a dead body and bullet wounds that haven’t bled, but the body is covered in blood.
 The scene ends with some CSI: Miami level dialogue hook before the credits roll where Roberts asks, “then whose blood is this?”
 And I’m thinking, Oooo this could be interesting.
+Except that case is literally never picked up again???
+Okay, Horatio.

-Bottom line, for me, this was awful and I can’t finish it or recommend it to anyone in good conscience.
+For me, this was awful and I can’t finish it or recommend it to anyone in good conscience.

 Murder is a seductive story that keeps Detective Jill Rogers hypnotized and soothes her road-hungry feet.
 Money and murder—the world’s most fascinating subjects.
 Jill quit romance when she left Sophie Walsh, the love of her life, starved and hurting.
 Love is for sunny, squishy people, and Jill is dark.